TACC/Lmod/docs/source/090_configuring_lmod.rst

   **no** means that hidden modules won't be shown.

-Any value other than the above is treated as **all**.
+  Any values other than the above (except for "", 0, or no). are treated as **all**.
 The values can be combined with a colon separator.
 For example, using  **spider:list** would show hidden modules when performing **module spider** and **module list**.